argoproj/argo-cd/docs/operator-manual/high_availability.md

         - name: ARGOCD_CONTROLLER_REPLICAS
           value: "2"
 ```
+* In order to manually set the cluster's shard number, specify the optional `shard` property when creating a cluster.
+If not specified, it will be calculated on the fly by the application controller.

 * `ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM` - environment variable that enables collecting RPC performance metrics.
 Enable it if you need to troubleshoot performance issues.
 Note: This metric is expensive to both query and store!